ceciliamanente/countLSM/README.md

 # countLSM

-R and C++ implementation of the dynamic latent space model with hurdle negative binomial likelihood proposed in:

-> Manente, C., Alfò, M., and D'Angelo, S. (2026). *A Dynamic Latent Space Model for Healthcare Mobility Networks: the Italian National Health Service case*.
+This repository makes the results from *A Dynamic Latent Space Model for Healthcare Mobility Networks: the Italian National Health Service case* (Manente, C., Alfò, M., and D'Angelo, S.) reproducible.

 ## Repository structure